upendra512/Authenticity-Validator-for-Academia/README.md

-# 🎓 Authenticity Validator for Academia
+🎓 Authenticity Validator for Academia

 A blockchain-based authenticity verification system designed for academic institutions to validate certificates, research papers, and academic records.
-This project leverages smart contracts and decentralized storage (IPFS) to ensure transparency, immutability, and verifiable trust for all academic credentials.
+This project leverages smart contracts and decentralized storage (IPFS) to ensure transparency, immutability, and verifiable trust for all academic credential.

----

-## 🚀 Project Overview
+🚀 Project Overview

 The **Authenticity Validator for Academia** enables universities and institutions to issue, store, and verify documents securely using blockchain technology.
 It eliminates the risk of fake certificates, tampering, and manual verification delays by providing a public, tamper-proof validation system.

 ---

-## 🧩 Key Features
+🧩 Key Features

 - 🧾 Certificate Issuance— Institutions can issue certificates stored on IPFS and registered on the blockchain.
 - 🔍 Verification System — Anyone can verify authenticity by checking the blockchain record.